dgiantsidi/qt-playground/README.md

 `QT_GRAPHICSSYSTEM="native" docker run -it --rm --env DISPLAY=${DISPLAY} -v /tmp/.X11-unix:/tmp/.X11-unix example-docker bash -c "cd /home/myuser/app/examples/my_app && qmake && make -j && ./my_app"`
 ## To run the tests:
 `QT_GRAPHICSSYSTEM="native" docker run -it --rm --env DISPLAY=${DISPLAY} -v /tmp/.X11-unix:/tmp/.X11-unix example-docker bash -c "cd /home/myuser/app/gtest && bash ./build_static_libs.sh && cd /home/myuser/app/gtest && qmake && make -j && ./example`

+# Screenshots of execution and some notes

+We provide some screenshots of the app's execution in `examples/my_app/screenshots` directory.
+As the file-data had too many data, we found practical to have a scrollbar so the user can clearly see the waves.
+We support zooming in to the data.
+We did not sanitize the data while parsising the file.
+We did some very basic testing on the file-parser to show the usage of google-test.